The Graduate School Newsletter

 March 23: Spring Career Fair

-Are you looking for an internship or that next career?
-The Hood College Career Center is hosting the Spring Career Fair for all disciplines on Wednesday, March 23, from 3:00-6:00 PM in Whitaker Campus Center.
+Are you looking for an internship, CPT or that next career opportunity?
+The Hood College Career Center is hosting the Spring Career Fair for all disciplines on Wednesday, March 23, from 3-6 p.m. in the Whitaker Campus Center.
 Register through Handshake here.

 March 23: Virtual Open House

 Interested in learning more about Hood’s 4PLUS program?
 This accelerated dual-degree program allows undergraduate students to begin graduate coursework as early as their junior year.
-Eligible students can earn both their bachelor's and master's degrees in as little as 5 years.
-All undergraduates (first year through seniors) are welcome to attend one of the below virtual events.
+Eligible students can earn both their bachelor’s and master’s degrees in as little as five years.
+All undergraduate students (first year through senior) are welcome to attend one of the below virtual events.
 We encourage all prospective graduate students (at Hood and beyond) to attend one of the below virtual events, so spread the word!
 To learn more, register for one now: